Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 # API-Management Traffic-Monitor based ELK stack

-This project has 3 objectives in relation to the Axway API management solution
+This project has 3 main objectives in relation to the Axway API management solution.

 __Performance__